The difference between a partnership and a civil partnership

 - the applicant’s civil partner;

 - the applicant’s fiancé or proposed civil partner; or

-- a person who has been living together with applicant in a relationship akin to a marriage or civil partnership for at least two years prior to date of application”
+- a person who has been living together with an applicant in a relationship akin to a marriage or civil partnership for at least two years prior to date of application”

-This is a significant difference to those in a civil partnership as they are not required to fulfil the two year cohabitation requirement.
-It can therefore, be argued that unmarried partners are required to work extra hard in proving their relationship which in turn suggests, that the law has still not given equal weight and importance to partnerships as it has given to civil partnerships.
+This is a significant difference to those in a civil partnership as they are not required to fulfil the two-year cohabitation requirement.
+It can, therefore, be argued that unmarried partners are required to work extra hard in proving their relationship which in turn suggests, that the law has still not given equal weight and importance to partnerships as it has given to civil partnerships.

-The Home Office is quite specific in relation to the types of documents accepted to evidence the two year cohabitation; it is not sufficient to merely provide one or two documents.
+The Home Office is quite specific in relation to the types of documents accepted to evidence the two-year cohabitation; it is not sufficient to merely provide one or two documents.
 The Home Office guidance policy has made it clear that an applicant and sponsor must provide documentation from at least three different sources for each year; documents can be in joint names or addressed separately to the applicant and sponsor if the documents show the same residential address for both.
-It is important to note however, that only providing evidence of cohabitation will not deliver a successful outcome.
+It is important to note, however, that only providing evidence of cohabitation will not deliver a successful outcome.
 The Home Office must be provided with sufficient evidence to show that the relationship between the applicant and sponsor is a genuine, long term relationship.